Considering getting an Instant Pot? Aren’t sure if it’s worth it. These are 6 reasons why you need an Instant Pot.

 6 Reasons You Need an Instant Pot

-- It’s much more than a slow cooker.
+- It has multiple fuctions.
+It’s much more than a slow cooker.
 It’s actually an electric pressure cooker.
 Don’t worry it has lots of safety features so it’s not going to blow up like the stovetop versions were sometimes known to do.
 Depending on the model you get they can also function as a rice cooker, slow cooker, yogurt maker, and more.

-- The pressure cooker function is great when you are in a hurry.
+- It can cook food really fast.
+The pressure cooker function is great when you are in a hurry.
 I made potato, broccoli and cheese soup in about 20 minutes in mine.
 It was delicious and tasted like it had been cooking for an hour or more.
-I haven’t had the chance to try it but a whole chicken should be able to be cooked in about 30 minutes with the pressure cooking setting!
+You can cook a whole frozen chicken in less than an hour.

-- You can start your dinner in the morning and set it to slow cooker, just like your normal slow cooker.
+- It has a slow cooker setting.
+You can start your dinner in the morning and set it to slow cooker, just like your normal slow cooker.

-- It has an automatic “keep warm” feature which can keep your food warm for up to 10 hours!
+- It will keep your food warm.
+It has an automatic “keep warm” feature which can keep your food warm for up to 10 hours!

-- You can sauté foods right in the Instant Pot so you don’t have to dirty extra dishes!
+- You can saute in it.
+You can sauté foods right in the Instant Pot so you don’t have to dirty extra dishes.
 This is perfect for lots of things like soups where you may need to sauté onions and garlic, or other things before leaving the dish to cook.

-- The inner pot is removable and dishwasher safe.
+- It’s easy to clean.
+The inner pot is removable and dishwasher safe.
 Clean up is super easy.
 If something is stuck on your pot, put a bit of water in the bottom, turn on the sauté function and let it boil for a few minutes.
 Everything should then come off very easily.

 If you have an Instant Pot share some of the things you’ve made in your’s in the comments.
 I’d love more ideas.
 I’m excited to keep learning how to use it.